-In the East M Building, the Applicant will dedicate a minimum of 8% of the residential gross floor area to households earning up to 60% of the MFI.
-Two of the units generated by the 8% will be three-bedroom units dedicated to households earning up to 60% of the MFI.
-In addition to the 8% of the residential gross floor area in the East M Building, the Applicant will dedicate a third three-bedroom unit to households earning up to 60% of the MFI, thus providing more affordable housing than required by the Zoning Regulations.
+In the East M Building, the Applicant will dedicate a minimum of eight percent of the residential gross floor area to households earning up to 60% of the MFI.
+Two of the units generated by the eight percent will be three-bedroom units dedicated to households earning up to 60% of the MFI.
+In addition to the eight percent of the residential gross floor area in the East M Building, the Applicant will dedicate a third three-bedroom unit to households earning up to 60% of the MFI, thus providing more affordable housing than required by the Zoning Regulations.

-In the West M Building, the Applicant will dedicate a minimum of 8% of the residential gross floor area to households earning up to 60% of the MFI.
-Three of the units generated by the 8% will be three-bedroom units dedicated to households earning up to 60% of the MFI.
+In the West M Building, the Applicant will dedicate a minimum of eight percent of the residential gross floor area to households earning up to 60% of the MFI.
+Three of the units generated by the eight percent will be three-bedroom units dedicated to households earning up to 60% of the MFI.
 Together with the three-bedroom units in the East M Building, these larger-sized units will create new affordable housing options for families, which is an important District priority, and is specifically identified as a public benefit in 11-X DCMR § 305.5(f)(3).